 Tip: To facilitate a one-time payout at a certain age/date instead of a recurring annual amount, ONLY ENTER THE START AGE and do not enter an End age.

-To add additional funding cash flows or assets, click the Add Custom Cash Flow or Add Custom Asset buttons on the What You Have page.
+To add additional funding cash flows click the Add Custom Cash Flow button on the What You Have page.
+When adding a custom cash flow:

 Edit from the Cash Flow Details Tab